Latest Version: v1.0 (Download)

 The plugin currently maintains the 'One scenario, One Project' link.
 Once this link between the STK scenario and the Valispace project is set up, the link is maintained between the specific project-scenario pair.
 The next time you load the plugin with the particular scenario, the log-in credentials, and the project name will be automatically loaded.

 Creating Bindings (Attributes)

 Once the Valispace project is loaded, you can start creating bindings between STK attributes and Valis.

 Double click on the row of the STK attribute you want to bind.
 This will activate selection in the Valispace Project Browser in the right pane.

 Expand the component tree and select the desired Vali to bind to the selected STK attribute.

 (The blue attributes in the tree with a circle on the left represent Valis and the one with a box on the left are components.)

 You can now update the unsynced values (in yellow) to either Valispace or STK.
-Use 'Select Unsync' to select all the unsynced values or use individual checkboxes in the first column of the corresponding binding to select only the desired bindings for update.
+Use 'Select Unsync' to select all the unsynced values or use individual checkboxes in the first column of the corresponding binding to select only the desired bindings for the update.

 After selection, use 'Update STK Scenario' to take the system model changes to STK and update mission simulation.
 Subsequently, use 'Update Valispace Project' for changed mission parameters to be taken to project data in Valispace.